Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 Now we will proceed to show them on the main page (datasheet) of the module.

 3/ Add the main code required to show and edit the records of customfields.
-DEPRECATED - FOR DOLIBARR <= 3.1.x
+DEPRECATED - FOR DOLIBARR <= 3.1.x ONLY
 Why: The goal here is to show the customfields in the main page of the module (the datasheet generally) and permit the edition of the values.

 Add the main management code into the php file that manages every propals (the module that show the infos of a propal and enables to edit them) : in /htdocs/comm/propal.php, search for /* Lines and copy paste the following code _above_ :